ygzdvr/Junior-Independent-Work/README.md

 This repository contains my junior independent work on approximate nearest neighbor (ANN) search algorithms, focusing on optimizing HNSW (Hierarchical Navigable Small World) graph algorithms for different computational environments.

-Before going through the repository, I highly suggest to read the thesis first to better understand the goal and approach of the project.
+Before going through the repository, I highly suggest to read the thesis (junior_thesis.pdf) first to better understand the goal and approach of the project.

 ## Repository Structure